 Almost a decade ago, I attended a FASCETS training on the neurobehavioral model that forever changed the way my husband and I viewed our daughter and her behaviors.
 The information we were missing, and now had, strengthened our relationship with our then-toddler daughter in ways we could not have imagined, and restored a peace to our home that had been desperately missing.

 I was a clinical social worker long before I was a parent, but I had no concept of what it meant to parent a child who has a brain that works differently than what society (including parents!) expect.
-This life-changing journey of finding myself parenting a child with significant neurobehavioral challenges left me with a desire to change my area of clinical focus and walk alongside and support other parents who have children with challenging behavioral symptoms, and who experience that sense of loss and isolation I once felt in my own parenting.
-My mission is to help those parents understand the brain first approach to parenting and to implement it into their day-to-day life, so that over time, they too can experience increased connection with their child and renewed hope for their family's future.
+This life-changing journey of finding myself parenting a child with significant neurobehavioral challenges left me with a desire to change my area of focus and walk alongside and support other parents who have children with challenging behavioral symptoms, and who experience that sense of loss and isolation I once felt in my own parenting.
+My mission is to help those parents understand the Brain First approach to parenting and to implement it into their day-to-day life, so that over time, they too can experience increased connection with their child and renewed hope for their family's future.

 Eileen has her License in Clinical Social Work and is a certified FASCETS facilitator.
 She has also completed Tier 1 training in Think:Kids Collaborative Problem Solving.
 In addition to facilitating trainings for organizations nationally and internationally, Eileen is also an instructor for C.A.S.E.’s Training for Adoption Competency, where she trains mental health professionals in becoming adoption competent.